 An American refugee story.

-This film is currently in production.
+This film is currently in post-production.
 Please consider donating here to help its completion.
 Contact: email@example.com

 Meet the film’s director, Kevin Truong:

 Listen to Kevin’s interview on the Vietamese Boat People Podcast

 Director’s Statement, by Kevin Truong

 “When I was younger, I was embarrassed by my mother.
 When you grow up as a little brown immigrant kid in a predominantly white city, you're quickly taught that being different is wrong--through the taunts of your classmates and the stories in the media, even the curriculum of your school.
 And my mom was different.
 She spoke English with a heavy Vietnamese accent.
 Our house was always messy and she never went to teacher parent conferences.
 She wasn't married.
 I ran away from her, not physically, but emotionally, because she represented everything I didn't want to be.
 As an adult, I can see the shallowness of my thinking.
 My mom spoke English with a heavy Vietnamese accent because she was bilingual.
 Our house was messy and she never went to parent teacher conferences because she was working two jobs.
 As someone who wasn't married she carried the burden of supporting three children alone in a new country.
 This woman who I thought was so weak was actually superhuman.
 The type of woman who had the courage to flee the only country she ever knew in a wooden fishing boat, pregnant with me and with my two older sisters, and spend 11 days drifting in the sea.
 This is the type of woman who had the fortitude to build a life for her three children in a country she had never been to.”